 Biometric Residence Permits (BRPs)

-Since 25th November 2008, instead of being issued with a visa extension in the form of a sticker in their passport, students and dependants will be issued with an extension in the form of a separate card called a Biometric Residence Permit or BRP (formally known as an Identity Card for Foreign Nationals or ICFN).
+Since 25th November 2008, instead of being issued with a visa extension in the form of a sticker in their passport, students and dependants are issued with an extension in the form of a separate card called a Biometric Residence Permit or BRP.

 What are they?

-BRPs will provide information that will help public agencies, employers and educational establishments more easily understand the migrant’s entitlements.
+BRPs provide information that help public agencies, employers and educational establishments more easily understand the migrant’s entitlements.

-To create the BRP, the UK Border Agency (UKBA) will collect fingerprints and a facial image, otherwise known as biometrics.
+To create the BRP, the Home Office collect fingerprints and a facial image, otherwise known as biometrics.

 Why have they been introduced?